 Fusion 360 makes electronics to mechanical workflows easy with seamless ECAD/MCAD integration.
 Learn how to design your printed circuit board (PCB) layout with these tips for routing, component placement, heat dissipation, and more.

-There’s a ton of work that goes into designing a PCB, but not all of the pieces to this puzzle are treated equally.
+There’s a ton of work that goes into designing a printed circuit board.
+However, not all of the pieces to this puzzle are treated equally.
 Are you guilty of not giving your PCB layout the love it deserves?
-You likely invest a lot of your time making the perfect schematic or choosing the best parts, but if you can’t get all of that data and theory down into something that functions in the real world, then what’s the point?
+You likely invest a lot of your time making the perfect schematic or choosing the best parts.
+However, if you can’t get all of that data and theory down into something that functions in the real world, then what’s the point?
 Before you end up giving both yourself and your manufacturer a headache with a board that’s a nightmare to make, be sure to follow the tips below to design your next PCB like a pro.

 Drop Those Components Like It’s Hot